rizsotto/scan-build/README.md

     $ scan-build <your build command>

-To generate a compilation database file (compilation database is a JSON file described [here][3]) goes like this:
+To generate a compilation database file goes like this:

     $ intercept-build <your build command>